itsmevidhyak/Trippy/README.md

 # Trippy

 The name 'Trippy' here is used as a metaphor to seeing what's always been there in reality in a multitude of new ways.
-Pattern emerge in everything when the brain emphasizes what it used to ignore.
+Patterns emerge in everything when the brain emphasizes what it used to ignore.
 Reality becomes exaggerated to a staggering degree.

 Ok, I borrowed this perspective from Mark Manson. :)